|Location:||Montgomery County Circuit Court

 Mediation: A process where parties meet with a neutral third person and try to resolve issues in their cases.

-Merits Hearing (Trial): The final resolution of a case, heard by a Judge or Master, depending on the complexity and length of the case.
+Merits Hearing (Trial): The final resolution of a case, heard by a Judge or Magistrate, depending on the complexity and length of the case.

 Motion: A request to the court.
 This can be oral (in court) or written.

 Pendente Lite Hearing: These are brief hearings held on requests for temporary relief before a case has gone to trial.
 Some issues covered in these hearings include child support, alimony, visitation, attorney and expert fees, and contribution to household expenses.

 Post Judgment: All matters heard after the final resolution of a case (merits).
 This includes any requests to modify prior orders concerning child support, visitation, custody, alimony, etc.

 Service: Providing copies of papers being filed with the court to the other side.

 Scheduling Hearing: Initial hearing held after all opposing parties have been served.
 The purpose of the hearing is to determine contested issues, order services, set dates for the case, and determine the proper track for the case.

 Settlement/Status Hearing: A hearing where the Family Magistrate attempts to settle or narrow the issues to be heard at the Custody Merits Hearing (Trial).